Definition of Digital Route Survey

 - Canals, waterways, drainage ditches, and sewers.

-- View easements, air space easements, and egress easements such as approach routes.
+- Likewise, View easements, air space easements, and egress easements such as approach.

-The term route survey refers to surveys necessary for the location and construction of lines of transportation or communication that continue across the country for some distance, such as highways, railroads, open-conduit systems, pipelines, and power/telecom lines.
-Generally, the preliminary survey for this work takes the form of a topographic survey.
+However, The term route survey refers to surveys necessary for the location and construction of lines of Conveyance or communication that continue across the country for some distance, such as highways, raiway, Open channel systems, Pipe system, and Energy/telecom lines.
+Generally, the Preparatory survey for this work takes the form of a Geographical survey.

-The ground-level route survey has been widely used for centuries for mapping remote areas.
+But also, People have widely used Ground-based digital route survey in Bangladesh for centuries for mapping remote areas.

 - Locating the centerline, usually marked by stakes at the required interval called Stations.